+(a) BC 04-03-96 A Indian Preference Policy Rider I

+28 (b) BC 05-22-96-A - Technical Amendments to Rider I Policy

+29 (c) BC 06-10-98-D - Amendment to Resolution 5-22-96-A

+30 (d) BC-07-29-98-B - Indian Preference Law
-- (a) BC-04-03-96-A Indian Preference Policy Rider I - (b) BC-05-22-96-A Technical Amendments to Rider I Policy - (c) BC-06-10-98-D Amendment to Resolution 5-22-96-A - (d) BC-07-29-98-B Indian Preference Law - (e) BC-03-27-02-A Sections 9-14 of the Indian Preference Law - (f) BC-03-26-03-A Amendment to Indian Preference Law Addendum

-502.2-5.
-This law is adopted under authority of the Constitution of the Oneida Tribe of Indians of Wisconsin.

-502.2-6.
-Adoption and enforcement of this law does not waive the sovereign immunity of the Oneida Tribe of Indians of Wisconsin.
+- 31 (e) BC-03-27-02-A Sections 9-14 of the Indian Preference Law 32 (f) BC-03-26-03-A Amendment to Indian Preference Law Addendum - 502.2-5.
+This law is adopted under authority of the Constitution of the Oneida Tribe of Indians of Wisconsin. - 502.2 6.
+Adoption and enforcement of this law does not waive the sovereign immunity of the Oneida Tribe of Indians of WisconsinNation.

-502.3.
-Definitions

-502.3-1.
+- 502.3-1.
 This section shall govern the definitions of words and phrases used within this law.
-All words not defined herein shall be used in their ordinary and everyday sense.

-(a) "Agent" means one who acts relative to a fiduciary relationship to another; a person authorized to negotiate and/or transact business on behalf of an entity.

-(b) "Bid" means an offer to execute a specified job or jobs within a prescribed time and not exceeding a proposed amount, and includes both offers that become legally binding upon acceptance, and nonbinding or informal quotes.

-(c) "Bid shopping" means the practice of divulging a contractor's or subcontractor's bid to other prospective bidders before the award of a contract, in order to secure a lower bid.(d) "Broker" means an intermediary; an independent contractor employed to negotiate business between a buyer and seller for compensation.

-(e) "Certification" means verification by the Indian Preference Office that an entity meets all the requirements necessary to qualify for Indian preference in accordance with this law.

-(f) Certified entity.
-See Entity, Certified entity
+All words not defined herein shall be used in their ordinary and everyday sense. - (a) (a) "Agent" means one who acts relative to a fiduciary relationship to another; a person authorized to negotiate and/or transact business on behalf of an entity. - (b) (b) "Bid" means an offer to execute a specified job or jobs within a prescribed time and not exceeding a proposed amount, and includes both offers that become legally binding upon acceptance, and nonbinding or informal quotes. - (c) (e) (e) (e) "Bid shopping" means the practice of divulging a contractor's or subcontractor's bid to other prospective bidders before the award of a contract, in order to secure a lower bid. - (d) (d) "Broker" means an intermediary; an independent contractor employed to negotiate business between a buyer and seller for compensation. - (e) "Business day" means Monday through Friday from 8:00 a.m. to 4:30 p.m., excluding holidays recognized by the Nation. - (e) (f) "Certification" means verification by the Indian Preference Office that an entity meets all the requirements necessary to qualify for Indian preference in accordance with this law. - (f) Certified entity.
+See Entity, Certified entity - (g) "Compliance agreement" means a binding agreement, negotiated between the Indian Preference Office and a contractor, identifying specific Indian preference related requirements for a Tribal project. - (h) "Construction contract" means any contract issued to build, repair or remodel structures, and includes subcontracts and other construction agreements. - (i) "Contractor" means one who enters into a contract. - (j) "Core work crew" means the minimum amount of the contractor's key employees that are essential to start up and continue work on a Tribal project. - (k) "Days" means calendar days, except as otherwise provided. - (l) "Employee" means any person that performs services and/or labor for an employer in exchange for compensation. - (m) "Employer" means any entity, except the Oneida Tribe of Indians of Wisconsin, that controls and directs an employee under an express or implied contract of employment and is obligated to pay salary or wages in compensation. - (n) "Entity" means any person, sole proprietor, partnership, corporation, franchise, governmental enterprise, or any other natural or artificial person or organization.
+The term is intended to be as broad and encompassing as possible to ensure this law covers all employment and contract activities within the jurisdiction of the Tribe. - (1) (g) "Certified entity" means an entity that has received certification as an Indianowned business from the Indian Preference Office.